hahnjo/lilypond-binaries/README.md

 All of the above is implemented via portable (POSIX) shell scripts.
 The advantage is that there is no need for a more complex language like Python.
-Still, the approach currently works for GNU/Linux and FreeBSD and can likely be adapted for macOS.
+Still, the approach currently works for GNU/Linux, FreeBSD, and macOS.

 How to use